 He just couldn’t understand it.
 Sales was easy.
 He had been doing it for years.
 Two of the new hires had come from direct competitors; two from ads and were readily available and the fifth came from one of their suppliers he had known for years.
 Now the year hung in the balance and he had no one to deliver on the business they desperately needed.

 The Unicorn Hunter is someone who is looking for perfection in a new hire that doesn’t exist in any single person.
 They are stuck in old habits that limit their success.
 You will hear “I know it when I see it.”
 What if they’ve never seen it before?

-- First seek to understand your culture.
-A great sales person at another company might be a big disaster at yours.
-Write down the top 5 things that make you company unique and a great place to work.
+- First, seek to understand your culture.
+A great salesperson at another company might be a big disaster at yours.
+Write down the top 5 things that make your company unique and a great place to work.

 - Determine who will train them.
 Everyone needs something.
 If you don’t have resources inside the company, look outside for trainers.
 Budget it in at the start.

 - Finally, get your pitch down so that someone from outside your industry could spot the talent too.
 Make it short and use plain language that your mother could understand.

 At Dynasty, I teach a unique process to my clients called The Dynasty Hiring Filter.
 We boil everything down to a simple and effective scoring system that allows the hiring team to make quick and effective decisions.
 It pulls out all of the good and the bad from their history and untangles the mess.
 That way you never lose a great candidate from moving too slow.

 If you want to learn more about how to hire great talent that may not be on the open market, call me at 612-845-2076 or email me at Todd@DynastyLC.com.